Save up to 25%* on all tours worldwide this Black Friday Use offer code: SAVEBIG24 *Conditions apply.

 5 minute read

 Books have an amazing ability to transport you anywhere – literally.
 Well, not literally; they’re not magic.
 But sometimes it feels that way.
 I believe it was Stephen King who said that “books are a uniquely portable magic.”
 And that’s just how it feels – like they “literally” can take you anywhere in the whole world.
-With the turn of a page, you can find yourself in your mind’s eye solving a mystery on the romantic streets of Paris, finding solemnity at a temple in India, in the thick of an old war, right on the battlefield, learning about humanitarian crises, the rise and fall of civilizations...
+With the turn of a page, you can find yourself in your mind’s eye solving a mystery on the romantic streets of Paris, finding solemnity at a temple in India, in the thick of an old war, right on the battlefield, learning about humanitarian crises, the rise and fall of civilisations...
 Writers who move readers have that unique talent and ability to immerse the reader into the sights, the sounds, the smells, the tastes – of another place.
 Sometimes of another time.

 During the quarantine in 2020, books were my escape.
 At a time that I couldn’t leave home, reading was an outlet – it was a passport to other worlds, to foreign locales – and now my bucket list of destinations I want (read: need) to visit is longer than ever.
 That’s the beauty of reading.
 You can be in lockdown and still feel like you’ve seen the world.